TobseTobse/DD-WRT_NordVPN/index.md

 ### Troubleshooting

-The scripts don't run on your DD-WRT router?
+- Try removing the kill switch we have added as firewall script.
+Open a website with a browser being connected to the DD-WRT router.
+Do you get a result?
+Then your hardware setup and routing is fine.
+No result?
 Dang!
 Try a different version of DD-WRT.
-DD-WRT releases are buggy sometimes.
+DD-WRT releases are pretty buggy sometimes.
+- Assuming your hardware setup and routing are fine you can put back the kill switch now.
+Now navigate in the DD-WRT menu to Administration > Commands (Diagnostics) and enter the following command into the "Commands" box: `cat /tmp/openvpncl/openvpn.log` and click on the button "Run Commands" below.
+Does this help you any further?
+No?
+Then ask Google or a friend who knows a bit more about OpenVPN.

 ### License